 Every Manitoba Music member gets a profile page and it can be a great tool for promoting your music business and events if you keep it updated with content.
-Our site has traffic from over 20,000 users every month and whether it’s live music listings, news stories, new releases, online artist and industry directories, song of the week, or playlists, everything drives those users to profile pages.
+Our site has traffic from over 20,000 users every month and whether it’s live music listings, news stories, new releases, online artist and industry directories, song of the week, everything drives those users to profile pages.
 Are you using your Manitoba Music profile to its full potential?
 Here are a few ways to make your profile work better for you:

 1. Give people a way to contact you

 There are two types of contact info on our site: The “Public Profile” contact info is available to anyone who visits your profile.
 The “Voting Members” contact info is private and accessible only by you and Manitoba Music, and it’s what we use to get in touch with you.

 Sometimes promoters and media use our online directories as a resource for researching and reaching out to our members, so it's good to include a way for others to contact you on your public profile.
 We generally discourage members from including their address, but it can be good to have an email address and, if you’re comfortable, a phone number in case promoters or media are looking to connect.

 If you move or change your email address, be sure to update the “Voting Members” section so you don’t miss out on anything.